 BioPak produces sustainable alternatives to conventional single-use packaging for the foodservice industry, offering carbon-neutral compostable packaging solutions made from rapidly renewable, plant-based raw materials.
+Our products are designed for the Circular Economy and in 2017 we launched our own Compost Service to help our customers divert their food scraps and compostable packaging from landfill.

-BioPak head office is based in Sydney, Australia and the BioPak group owns entities in New Zealand (BioPak Limited), Singapore (BioPak Sustainable Solutions PTE LTD) and the UK (BioPak LTD).
-BioPak also owns Horizons (Horizons Supply Pty Ltd).
+BioPak head office is based in Sydney, NSW, and the BioPak group owns entities in New Zealand (BioPak Limited), Singapore (BioPak Sustainable Solutions PTE LTD) and the UK (BioPak LTD).
 BioPak parent company, Duni Group, owns a 75% stake in the business.

-BioPak currently employs approximately 42 staff in Australia and 99 staff in its overseas operations.
+BioPak currently employs approximately 40 staff in Australia and 60 staff in its overseas operations.